Pierre-He/CbrnAlert/README.md

 ```
 julia +1.7 --project
 ```
-After julia is open, enter the Julia Package Manager with "]" and write instantiate :
+After Julia is open, enter the Julia Package Manager with "]" and write instantiate :

 ```julia
 (CbrnAlertApp) > instantiate